Copyright © 2018 by Naarak-Studio • All Rights reserved

 Each Collection can have a different style and appearance.
 Users can change window and title bar color and transparency.
 Also a Collection frame can be defined.
 To change these settings click the button in the top-right corner of a Collection.

-Use for Create, Rename or Remove a tab inside the Collection.
+Use for Create, Rename, Move or Remove a tab inside the Collection.

 Opens a Wizard window.
 The Wizard allows you to select a group of files on the desktop which will be imported (moved) into the Collection.